Smithsonian Student Travel | Australia | NEW

 Swim with tropical fish and colorful coral on the Great Barrier Reef

 Camp in Australian swags under the stars in the Outback

 Departure • Travel Day • Meet your student travel group and one of your trip leaders in Los Angeles, and fly together to Sydney, Australia.

-Sydney • 4 days • Begin your journey in Sydney and gain a sense of place, acclimate yourself to a new country, and get to know your fellow student travelers with an in-depth group orientation.
+Sydney • 3 days • Begin your journey in Sydney and gain a sense of place, acclimate yourself to a new country, and get to know your fellow student travelers with an in-depth group orientation.
 With the historic Sydney Opera House as your backdrop, explore this international metropolis and all it has to offer.
 Visit the Australian Museum and discover the importance of land rights in Aboriginal culture, peer at millions of different scientific specimens, and discuss how to raise awareness of climate change.
 Visit the famous Taronga Zoo and get a glimpse of the native flora and fauna you will see on your Australian journey.
 Start to gain perspective on how island nations view climate change, and meet with local climate activists to see how governmental organizations are responding to this crisis.
-Witness how climate change has ravaged the animals and landscapes of New South Wales, and identify how the ecosystem is responding to the fires over a year later.
-Take a stroll through the botanical gardens, and join an Aborignal heritage tour.
+Take a stroll through the botanical gardens and join an Aborignal heritage tour.
 With a Cadigal guide, the traditional Indigenous owners of the land around Sydney, learn about the edible bush plants growing in the gardens.
-Venture out to the surrounding areas of Sydney to immerse yourself in nature.
-Swim in the naturally forming figure-eight pools in Royal National Park, or take a hike to see native wallabies and koalas in the Blue Mountains.
 Take surfing lessons in one of Sydney’s many beach towns, participate in a cooking class on traditional Australian recipes, and view the beautiful art and culture around every turn.

 Port Douglas, Cape Tribulation, & Cairns • 6 days • Arrive in Cairns and travel to Port Douglas where you will meet your Smithsonian Student Travel Expert.
 Dive into the topics of coral reef and rainforest conservation while exploring Far North Queensland.
-Your home base in Cairns provides an excellent opportunity to explore and research multiple reefs and terrestrial rainforests.
-Compare and contrast healthy and imperilled coral and discuss the future health of barrier reefs all over the world.
+Explore and research multiple reefs and terrestrial rainforests.
+Compare and contrast healthy and imperiled coral and discuss the future health of barrier reefs all over the world.
 Meet with local biologists and reef scientists to learn firsthand about their work to protect and rehabilitate these special marine habitats; then head out on an exciting excursion to snorkel on the Great Barrier Reef.
-Just north of Cairns lies the 125 million-year-old Daintree National Rainforest.
+Just north of Port Douglas lies the 125 million-year-old Daintree National Rainforest.
 Home to many rare and endangered species like the cassowary, this ancient tropical rainforest hosts many plants and animals found nowhere else in the world.
 Become guardians of the rainforest as you learn about the different threats to its future, including humans, climate change, and land degradation.
 Finally, transfer back to the hip seaside town of Cairns for an afternoon of exploration before flying to Darwin the next morning.

-Darwin • 5 days • Spend your final days in Australia soaking up the culture and beauty of the Northern Territory.
+Darwin • 4 days • Spend your final days in Australia soaking up the culture and beauty of the Northern Territory.
 The bewitching landscapes and deeply ingrained Indigenous traditions of the Darwin area captivate you from the moment you arrive.
 Spend a day exploring Kakadu National Park, a UNESCO World Heritage Site, and immerse yourself in the Indigenous history and famous rock art.
-Kakadu boasts two billion years of geological history, and more than 50,000 years of Indigenous culture.
-Gather around a fire at night and listen to Bininj and Mungguy creation stories depicting how the Indigenous land owners arrived in the area.
-In Nitmiluk, learn about the Jaowyn people and the dreamtime stories passed down from generation to generation.
-Listen to the music and try your hand at playing the didgeridoo, ask questions about the impressive Aboriginal art, or take a hike through the bush to learn about edible plants and food.
-During the day, hike to Jim Jim Falls, a 200-meter-high waterfall, canoe through the impressive sandstone Katherine Gorge (the English name for Nitmiluk), or take a dip in the clear waters of Edith Falls.
+Kakadu boasts two billion years of geological history and more than 50,000 years of Indigenous culture.
+Listen to Bininj and Mungguy creation stories depicting how the Indigenous land owners arrived in the area.
+Try your hand at playing the didgeridoo, ask questions about the impressive Aboriginal art, or take a hike through the bush to learn about edible plants and food.
+Enjoy your final day together in Darwin, present final projects to the rest of the group, and celebrate your adventure with new friends before flying home.